binarygeek119/PiFmRds-WebApp/README.md

-# PiFmRds Web Application
+# PiFmRds Web Application (V3)

 This package provides a web interface to control the PiFmRds FM transmission software on a Raspberry Pi OS Lite.
+Version 3 introduces a scheduler feature, allowing you to queue and loop audio files with customizable gaps between them.
+It also includes improvements to the user interface and error handling.

 ## Before Installation